 The Uren family

 Fresh water was in short supply and food was often scarce as Allied supply boats came under constant attack from German submarines.
 Ethelda would regularly walk over five kilometres to a nearby Greek village just to buy a few eggs.
-But most worryingly of all were the enemy planes that flew over the hospitals.
-Salonika was bombed two or three times a week at first but this grew more infrequent as time passed.
+But most worrying of all were the enemy planes that flew over the hospitals.
+Salonika was bombed two or three times a week at first, but this grew more infrequent as time passed.

 In spite of the hardships she faced in Salonika, Ethelda devoted herself to her staff and her patients.
-She was later awarded the Royal Red Cross (1st Class) for her valuable service.
-Ethelda returned home two weeks prior to the declaration of Armistice in November 1918, and she was soon joined by Kate and Mill.
+She was later awarded the Royal Red Cross (1st Class) for her service.
+Ethelda returned home two weeks prior to the declaration of Armistice in November 1918, and was soon joined by Kate and Mill.

 Years later, their niece Elizabeth followed in their footsteps during the Second World War.
 Known as Betty, she served as a captain with the AANS, tending to the sick and wounded in the Middle East and New Guinea.